The Night Eats the World

 The majority of the film quietly follows Sam through the apartment building as he fortifies his position, spends his time, survives.
 It’s a pleasantly pragmatic approach to the zombie film, although it asks many of the same questions Romero asked in Dawn of the Dead.

-Several of the twists in the storyline are a bit stale.
 In fact, TNETW sometimes bears an amazing resemblance to the underseen German zombie flick Rammbock: Berlin Undead.
 (It’s great.
 You should see it.)

 There’s a lot going on here that’s fresh, though.
 Rarely is a zombie film this introspective or a horror hero this thoughtful.
 More than that, though, Rocher’s horror is a meditation on loneliness.